rmnjng/PSLLM/README.md

 Copy the name of the model, size, and quantization you want (e.g., "llama3.2:3b"), for reference check the table below.

-This name can then be used as `$ModelName` parameter within the PowerShell module.
+This name can then be used as the `$ModelName` parameter within the PowerShell module.
 The command prompt can now be closed.

-Model size approximations based on the amount of **P**arameters and the used **Q**uantization:
+Model size approximations based on the number of **P**arameters and the used **Q**uantization level:

 |  P/Q  |   q2   |   q3   |   q4   |   q5   |   q6   |   q8   |
 |-------|:------:|:------:|:------:|:------:|:------:|:------:|